-I sat, indulging in some fresh coffee at a local roaster; the smell of chocolate, fresh roasted coffee cooling in the ocean breeze.
+I sat, indulging in some fresh coffee at a local roaster; the smell of chocolate, and freshly roasted coffee cooling in the ocean breeze.
 As I worked away on my laptop, there was not the slightest hum or constriction in my lungs.
 Then came the strangling scent of a cloud of perfume, that permeated off a group just walked through the door.
-I sat a dozen feet away but the obtrusive scent was determined to reach to anyone it could.
+I sat a dozen feet away but the obtrusive scent was determined to reach anyone it could.
 My lungs instantly began to seize a bit, but luckily I was wrapping up anyway, so I left.

 As I walked down the road, I began thinking about why one strong perfume can be so agitating to my lungs, while the omnipresent aroma of coffee does nothing but offer a comforting hug to my bronchi.
-Why does the smell of the ocean ease my breath but the scent of somebody sprays agitates my asthma aggressively?
+Why does the smell of the ocean ease my breath but the scent of some body sprays agitates my asthma aggressively?
 This is what I found out the next time I was on my laptop.

 The two families of fragrance

 There are two families of fragrance; those that occur organically or naturally and those that are created artificially.
 I have noticed that the strong scents that trigger my asthma are consistently from the artificial family.
 For example, the scent of freshly roasted coffee and the ocean air have no effect on my breathing.
 Whereas the fragrance of that perfume cloud was instantaneous irritation.
 It turns out that I am not alone in this realization.

 Many people experience being triggered by artificial fragrances.
 The fragrances that choke me up, and choke up most other asthmatics are heavily processed and have many additives.
 These are the aerosol body sprays delivered from pressurized cans and the perfumes.
 Perfumes are triggering because they are commonly made with chemicals derived from coal tar and petrol, to help them stick to the object they are sprayed on.